 Separation anxiety in dogs and puppies is quite common.
-Our Cockers often suffer from it because they don't like being left on their own for very long.
+Dogs and puppies often suffer anxiety because they don't like being left on their own for very long.
 Understand more about separation distress, what causes it, and what signs to look.
 Learn how to deal with your dog's separation anxiety and help to make him a happier Spaniel!

 Separation anxiety in dogs (also known as separation distress) is fairly common in the Cocker world as Spaniels don't like to be left on their own and often become anxious or stressed when their owner leaves the house.

 Sometimes, even the sight of you picking up your coat or house keys is enough to trigger your dog's anxiety!
-Unfortunately this stress can cause your pet to do considerable damage to your home and can lead to behavioral problems when he's older.
+Unfortunately this stress can cause your pet to do considerable damage to your home and can lead to behavioral problems.

 I suspect if you have a dog with separation anxiety you'll already know it!